axducca438/J124-Final-Project-Top-Earning-Musical-Tours-of-The-Past-Four-Years/README.md

 * **As show in the Pivot Table, the highest _Average Ticket Price_ for an artist goes to _Dead & Company_ with an average of $256.63 per ticket.**

-**Question 5: Which Artist and Agency had the highest average tickets sold in the past 4 years?**
+**Question 5: Which 5 Artists and Agency had the highest average tickets sold in the past 4 years?**

 1. Create a Pivot Table
 2. Add **Artist** to the _Rows_ tab.
 3. Add **Average Tickets Sold** to the _Values_ tab.
 4. On the _Values_ tab click on "Summarize By Average".

 * The Pivot Table should look like this.

 ![Question 5a Pivot Table](https://github.com/axducca438/Top-Earning-Musical-Tours-2-in-The-Past-Four-Years/assets/140102446/0c5a6c90-85ad-4bf6-9bc0-abb1dea79eae)

-* **As shown in the Pivot Table, the artist with the highest average tickets sold in the past 4 years is Ed Sheeran with an average of 48,151 tickets sold.**
+* **As shown in the Pivot Table, the artists with the highest average tickets sold in the past 4 years are Ed Sheeran(48,151)--The Weekend(47,404)-- Garth Brooks(46,865)--The Rolling Stones(46,047)-and-Bon Jovi(42,286)**
-* Finding the Agency with Highest average tickets sold.
+* Finding the 5 Agencies with Highest average tickets sold.

 1. Create Pivot Table
 2. Add **Agency** to the _Rows_ tab.